EnigmaCurry/cassandra-jython-example/README.md

       ....
     }

+If you are using java from a package install and not using $JAVA_HOME you may need to manually find and edit java.policy as above.

+After installing ivy, you may need to copy ivy.jar to where ant can see it, such as: ~/.ant/lib/ivy.jar .

 Then you should just be able to run `ant run` in the root of the checkout to download all the dependencies and run paging_example.py